 - The University can revoke a registration or refuse registration of a vehicle if it finds that the operation of said vehicle will create a hazard or bring discredit to the University.

-- Persons over 60 years old who are enrolled in no more than one class per quarter may purchase an annual decal at a 50% discount.
+- Senior citizens over 60 years old who are enrolled in no more than one class per quarter may purchase an annual decal at a 50% discount.

 Regulations for Moving Vehicles

 - The campus speed limit is 20 miles per hour unless otherwise posted.

 - All signs and traffic controls must be observed.

 - Excessive noise by driver or occupants of a motor vehicle, excessive noise of vehicle, reckless operation of the vehicle, driving while intoxicated or under the influence of intoxicants, spinning tires on pavement or gravel, drag racing, operating vehicle with faulty lights or mufflers other than stock mufflers are all violations.

 - No person shall ride on running boards, fenders, or rear rack of motor vehicles.

 - Vehicles are not to be operated on sidewalks or lawns.

 - LOUISIANA TECH VIOLATIONS OF MOVING VEHICLE REGULATIONS INCURRED BY STUDENTS ARE HANDLED BY THE TRAFFIC OFFICE.
 THE OFFICE OF THE VICE PRESIDENT OF STUDENT AFFAIRS RESERVES THE RIGHT TO SUSPEND ANY PERSON WHO PERSISTS IN CREATING HAZARDS.

 - The operation of unlicensed vehicles on University property, or any device used for transportation, sport, or entertainment (excluding bicycles) is prohibited.